 - Publishing legal notice of the probate proceeding

-- Performing a final accounting of the estate and paying taxes
+- Performing an accounting of the assets in the estate

-Not all assets of the deceased need to go through probate.
-For example, assets held in a trust or an account with a beneficiary designation can be distributed directly to beneficiaries.
+Some assets can be distributed directly to beneficiaries without having to go through probate.
+Examples are assets held in a trust or in an account with a beneficiary designation.
 Our attorneys can assist with nonprobate transfers.
 We also advise successor trustees on their responsibilities.

 Focused On Your Concerns

 Our probate lawyers remain committed to your needs throughout the legal process and will address any concerns you may have about Oregon probate.
 For those clients who are planning their will or living trust, our estate planning services can explain how your choices can impact the taxation of your estate.